ellakoa/postcard-poem/content/posts/dangling-threads.md

   The Goodwin Sands are there….

   And then, they are not.
+stampHeight: "200"
+alignPoemLeft: false
 address: |-
   There Then Not
   The Goodwin Sands
-  6 miles offshore Deal
+  6 miles offshore
-stamp: /img/goodwinw-sands-stamp1-blog.jpg
-stampWidth: "400"
-stampHeight: "200"
+  Deal
 author: Caroline Whitehouse
 date: 2022-08-07T12:03:00.940Z
 ---